• Skip to primary navigation

 6. Soak in hot springs

-hot springs in Albuquerque, New Mexico
+hot springs in albuquerque

 After a long day of hiking, biking, or general touring around Albuquerque, treat yourself to a couple of hours soaking in the Jemez Hot Springs.
 This oasis offers four main pools with more than 17 different minerals, plenty of shade, and poolside service.